Temperature rise Current Affairs, GK & News

 UN’s IFAD Governing Council: Climate Change will push 100 millions to poverty

 The Governing Council of International Fund for Agriculture let in Rome recently.
 The council says that by 2030 around 100 million people will be pushed to poverty.
-The council also said that this is mainly due to climate change impact on agriculture.
-Highlights The Government representatives and global development from all over the world attended ..
+The council also said that this is mainly due to climate change impact ..